 Tara jerked her arm away, with a frantic cry, "Don't touch me!
 No one touches me unless I want them to!"
 I hurt him.
 I hurt Donny.
 Oh my God.
 His hand.
 His hand!

 Donny stared at his fingers.
 Everyone did.
-Red and blistered, he held them out, shaking.
+Red and blistered, clearly burnt, he held them out, shaking.

 "Dad!
 She's turnin' now!
 Her skin!
 The demon blood is bubbling up through it, it's boiling!
 She's going to burn us alive!"
 Donny looked wild eyed at his hand and jibbered like an overgrown toddler.
 He snorted with pain and the effort of not blubbering as he rushed to his father, injured digits outstretched.

-Mr. Maclay, disgusted by this show of hysteria and weakness, shoved the hands away harshly.
+Mr. Maclay, disgusted by this show of hysteria and weakness, shoved the hand away harshly.
 "Don't be a fool, it's just her magical ways."

 "She didn't do a spell!
 It's her skin!
 It burns.
 She's not burning up 'cause she's one of them now, Dad!
 She's a demon!"

 "Why does everyone keep saying that like it's a bad thing?"
 Anya muttered crossly.